team18300/fssfll/lessons/ev3_basecode/ev3_basecode.md

 # What is the Bolton Robotics Base Code?

 The Bolton Robotics Base Code serves as a streamlined framework, expediting the process for students to initiate and tackle FIRST Lego League Challenges efficiently.
-Here's how it works:
+Here are some of the great features of the base code.

 __Foundation for Success:__